 How do you make your routine “effective”?
 Well it’s the one that makes your body, mind and/or soul feel better when you’ve done it.
 If you haven’t already seen it, I created this Craft Your Ideal Day Workbook that helps you think about what habits you would like to incorporate into your daily life and put them together into a morning, daytime and evening routine.

-Download my workbook.
+Subscribe to my Planning + Productivity Newsletter and get your Craft Your Ideal Day Workbook and Tracker.
 Check off the habits you want to incorporate into your routine.
 Print up the Ideal Day tracker and put it in your planner so you can get it done.
-Check out more recommended resources at the bottom of this email for more help in this area.
+Check out more recommended resources at the bottom of this post for more help in this area.

 Tip #3: Limit Yourself to Top 3 Tasks

 When I was looking over my 2017 goals at the end of last year, I sadly realized that I made progress on a lot but nothing was done.
 How come?
 I felt like I did my best every day and worked hard.
 How could NOTHING be DONE?

 After much reflection into my goals and productivity, I realized that I took on too much.
 I wanted to do all the things for everyone.
 That’s why my first tip was to get your goals down to your top 3 or 4.
 Similarly, at the start of every day, I choose only the top 3 tasks I need to get done.